Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 In my opinion, there are two ways to go.
 I'm not trying to push either one - different people like different things.
 This is just to guide you to what fits your preferences.

 **Natural fibre** - People like natural.
 But they don't stretch, so you get a drum effect.
-Your shoulders can't sink in properly.
+Your shoulders are not cushioned properly.
 And they're not waterproof - spill red wine and it's going through.

 **Synthetic stretch** - Fully elastic, very thin, fully waterproof.
 Your mattress feels the same as it did in the showroom.
 No drum effect.
 The downside?
 It's literally a piece of stretchy plastic.
 Some people don't like that.